gjularic/latin-dance-academy/README.md

 - __Navigation Bar__

-  - Navigation bar is being fetured on all of the pages.
+  - Navigation bar is being featured on all of the pages.
 This allows everyone who visits the site to navigate between the different parts of the site without going back to the main page.

 ![Nav Bar](assets/images/navbar.png)

 - __Dance classes section__

   - This section shows available dance classes which the users can sign up for.
-  - It show the pictures and description of the dances in the form of the cards.
+  - It shows the pictures and description of the dances in the form of the cards.

 ![Dance classes](assets/images/danceclasses.png)

 - __The Footer__

-  - The footer section includes copy right and links to the social media sites for Latin Dance Academy.
+  - The footer section includes copyright and links to the social media sites for Latin Dance Academy.
   - Links will open in a new tab, and they have the highlight effect to show which one is being hovered on.

 ![Footer](assets/images/footer.png)

 - __Class Schedule__

   - This part of the site shows the users a table with the class schedule.
-Top rows are collored to spot the days easily and each cell features the difficulty of the class and time.
+Top rows are colored to spot the days easily and each cell features the difficulty of the class and time.
   - Users would check their corresponding class schedule here and get updates on it.

 ![Class Schedule](assets/images/classschedule.png)